Driving in Iceland: The Ultimate Guide to Road Trips

 Parking in Iceland

 However, stopping or parking your car temporarily on the side of a road in the countryside is highly discouraged as it can be dangerous, particularly in icy or wet conditions.
-If you feel the need to stop, make sure that you find somewhere off the main roads, and make sure your car is visible from all angles and not interrupting any traffic.
+If you need to stop, make sure you find somewhere off the main roads, and ensure your car is visible from all angles and not interrupting any traffic.

-If it's dark outside, foggy, or, for some other reason, bad visibility, then make sure you put your hazard lights on to enable other drivers to see you easily.
+If it's dark outside, foggy, or bad visibility for some other reason, put your hazard lights on so other drivers can see you easily.
 Also, do not walk too far from your car if visibility is poor for your own and others' safety.

 Parking in Reykjavik: Zones and Prices